Kyrodan/KeeAnywhere/README.md

 # Known noteworthy issues:
 * Registering a Dropbox account on Windows 7 opens the default browser at the end of the registration process.
 This window/tab could be ignored/closed.
-* Amazon Drive Provider does not support Proxy settings

 # Building